Ljubljana Street Art Festival 2020

 ALTERNATIVE LJUBLJANA WALKING TOURS

 Looking for alternative tours and top things to do in Ljubljana?
 You have come to the right place!
 Alternative Ljubljana brings you the top-notch Ljubljana points of interest in the mix of academic expertise and local street credibility.
-Our walking alternative tours showcase best Ljubljana sights and unique aspects of town with cultural landmarks.
+Our walking alternative tours mix the best Ljubljana sights and unique aspects of town with cultural landmarks.
 This is Ljubljana from a community-conscious perspective.Book alternative tours book workshops

 Our private and free alternative tours of Ljubljana, organized by the Institute for Urban Questions, reveal quirky local histories and contemporary grass-root initiatives.
 Are you wondering what to see in Ljubljana?
 There’s plenty yet we are on the hunt for unique and little-known aspects of Ljubljana while appreciating its architectural landmarks.
 We deliver free tours in Ljubljana and private walking tours in Ljubljana on a regular base.

 MEET THE TEAM